getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/touchevents.md

 ## Options

-You can pass specific options to configure the boundary either as props to the `Sentry.TouchEventBoundary` component or as the second argument to the `Sentry.withTouchEventBoundary` wrapper.
+You can pass specific options to configure the boundary either as props to the `Sentry.TouchEventBoundary` component or as the second argument to the `Sentry.withTouchEventBoundary` higher-order component (HOC).

 ```jsx
 (